vinceq-usgs/manual-dyfi4/html/_sources/product-guide.rst.txt

 This dataset is used for comparing an IPE (Intensity Prediction Equation) to the actual DYFI data.
 The IPE used to compute the expected intensity for a typical earthquake of this magnitude, calculated at evenly spaced intervals for plotting.

 In this case, the IPE is Atkinson, Worden, Wald 2014 (Western North America).
 This IPE may be changed in the future.
-For more on IPEs, see the :obj:`Scientific Guide`.
+For more on IPEs, see the :obj:`Scientific Discussion`.

 Estimated Intensity 2